OptiMUS-0.3: Using Large Language Models to Model and Solve Optimization Problems at Scale: Experiments

+In addition to the NLP4LP dataset introduced in this paper, we include results for two existing datasets for optimization modeling: NL4OPT \citep{ramamonjison2023nl4opt} and IndustryOR \citep{tang2024orlmtraininglargelanguage}.
+The latter dataset includes 100 real-world case studies from eight different industries.
+To isolate core modeling and solving capabilities, all methods in Table~\ref{table:performance-main} receive the same preprocessed input with parameter names identified.
+The OptiMUS system does not require preprocessed input: in fact, parameter extraction is the first pipeline step (Section~\ref{sec:methodology}), and the preprocessed input is equivalent to what OptiMUS's own extraction module produces.
+Rather, we provide preprocessed input to all methods to ensure a like-for-like comparison of modeling and solving ability.

 Results are presented in \cref{table:performance-main}.
-For both easy and hard problems, OptiMUS-0.3 outperforms all other methods in all datasets by a large margin, beating the standard GPT-4o baseline by over 40\% for hard problems.
-This remarkable performance improvement highlights the importance of modularity and structure compared to a single prompt to solve complex problems using LLMs.
-OptiMUS relies on structured code outputs \citep{structuredOutputsOpenAI, langchain_chat_structured_output}, which are currently incompatible with inference-time reasoning models, such as OpenAI's o1-preview.
-As of this writing, this limitation prevented us from testing these models in our experiments.
+OptiMUS-0.3 outperforms all other direct prompting and agentic methods in all datasets by a large margin, beating the standard GPT-4o baseline by over 43\% on the easy NLP4LP subset and by over 18\% on the hard subset.
+This improvement persists even with more advanced reasoning models such as o3.
+This impressive performance improvement highlights the importance of modularity and structure compared to a single prompt to solve complex problems using LLMs.

+The OptiMUS framework also remains competitive with fine-tuning approaches.
+With o3, OptiMUS comes within 6\% of ORLM on the Easy subset and outperforms ORLM on the Hard, Case Studies, and IndustryOR benchmarks.
+The modular design of an agentic system thus closes much of the performance gap between direct prompting and finetuning, giving practitioners a simpler alternative that requires no retraining when better models are released.
+The improved performance with o3 over GPT-4o underscores this benefit directly, as updating OptiMUS to use a newer model requires only a change to the API call, whereas finetuning-based methods must repeat the full training procedure.
+This generalization gap is most stark on the case-study instances, where ORLM achieves 72.9\% on the NLP4LP Hard subset but 0\% on the case studies, while OptiMUS-0.3 (GPT-4o) achieves 42.9\%, suggesting that fine-tuned models may not generalize to the complex, real-world MILP structure present in the case studies.

+\paragraph{On Computation Time} In Figure \ref{fig:computation_time} we investigate the running time of the OptiMUS framework across 85 randomly selected instances of NLP4LP using GPT-4o and along different stages of the pipeline.
+The OptiMUS-0.3 framework takes no more than 350 seconds (median time 108 seconds) to model and solve any problem instance.
+For context, \citet{tang2024orlmtraininglargelanguage} report that human subject matter experts require on average approximately 150 \textit{minutes} to model and solve complex, real-world optimization problems of the kind collected in their IndustryOR benchmark; this figure should not be taken as representative of simpler, textbook-style instances.
+Coding and debugging represent the most time-consuming parts of the OptiMUS pipeline.
+Smaller LLM agents specialized to coding (e.g., codex) could further improve the computation time of the framework.

+\paragraph{On Stochasticity in LLM Outputs} LLM outputs are probabilistic, so calling the same model multiple times can produce different outputs.
+To evaluate the impact of this stochasticity on OptiMUS-0.3, we ran a stratified study: 15 randomly sampled easy instances and 15 hard instances, each run over 5 independent random seeds (150 total runs).
+This study is designed to measure \emph{consistency} across seeds, not to re-estimate overall accuracy; authoritative accuracy figures are in Table~\ref{table:performance-main}.